KelTRM/KRC-TP/README.md

 This is a compiler for a custom language made for resources which compiles down to C header files

+# Usage

+There is usage documentation [here](docs/usage/README.md)

-# How to use?
+# Contribution

-You may read documentation on the command line [here](docs/commandline.md) The language documentation is also right [here](docs/lang.md)
+There is documentation for contributing to the project [here](docs/development/README.md)